Mindfulness & Compassion for Living Abroad

 About Me

 I’m a Certified Mindfulness Meditation Teacher and Coach shaped by many homes and life transitions.
 I bring 13 years of personal practice, and in depth-training from renowned teachers like Tara Brach and Jack Kornfield.
-I help people survive and celebrate life away from home, find clarity, steadiness, and meaning.
+I help people navigate big changes when living abroad, survive and celebrate life away from home.
 Mindfulness changed my life.
 I hope it supports you, too.

 My Approach